kaiwolff/DevOpsBootcamp_Jenkins/Jenkins_README.md

 We can then create a new job to merge the branches.

-`This code should be puisyhed to dev, but merged into main by Jenkins`
+`This code should be pushed to dev, but merged into main by Jenkins`